Last revised: May 6, 2023

 By: Adam Burns

-The East Wind was a fleeting train inaugurated just prior to the start of World War II, running on a daytime schedule between Washington, D.C. and Bangor, Maine.
-It was another of the many joint services operating throughout the Northeast and New England regions.
+The East Wind was a fleeting train inaugurated just prior to World War II, running a daytime schedule between Washington, D.C. and Bangor, Maine.
+It was another of the many joint services operated throughout the Northeast and New England.

-The railroads providing the service included the Pennsylvania, New Haven, Boston & Maine, and Main Central.
-The Wind, which ran only during the warm summer months, proved itself a quite successful and worthwhile venture for its participants seeing strong ridership throughout its first decade of service.
+The railroads involved included the Pennsylvania, New Haven, Boston & Maine, and Main Central.
+The Wind - which ran only during the warm summer months - proved a successful and worthwhile venture that enjoyed strong ridership throughout its first decade of service.

-It was originally steam powered but later pulled by diesels north of New Haven while south of that point the train moved under the swift electrified catenary of the Pennsy and New Haven.
+It was originally steam powered but later pulled by diesels north of New Haven; south of that point the train was carried under the swift electrified catenary of the Pennsy and New Haven.

-After only fifteen years of service the train was ended abruptly during the mid-1950s.
-Of note, for anyone familiar with the beautiful artwork of David Tutwiler the artist he has done a stunning piece of the train during the steam era entitled "Symphony Of The East Wind."
+After only fifteen years of service the East Wind was ended abruptly during the mid-1950s.
+Of note, for anyone familiar with the beautiful artwork of David Tutwiler the artist he has done a stunning piece featuring the train during the steam era entitled "Symphony Of The East Wind."

 Before improved roads and more reliable automobiles truly took hold in this country the traveling public relied on railroads for more than just a means of moving between two points.